No5 Chambers

 Another bonus for No5’s midland residents is the premises.
 One tells us: “the Birmingham mothership is a huge building and it’s easy to get lost!
 Members have traditional rooms and can choose to share as they wish.
 It’s sometimes easy to forget you’re in the West Midlands and not a traditional building in Temple”.
 The new space at 103 Colmore Row is said to be “even larger, more modern and sleek than London” which is no mean feat when you consider chambers’ Savoy-adjacent digs in London have just been refurbed.
 It is said to be “sleek, modern, and in a great location”.
 However, for those who prefer the more traditional setting of the Inns of Court, “it may not tick those boxes”.
 The tech and IT on offer suffers no such mixed reviews, with tenants across the board cheerily noting you “can always get help” from the “all new and excellent support team”.

-No5 Barristers’ Chambers takes on six-eight pupils per year across its locations and into different practice groups.
-An award of £27,500 is made during the first six months of pupillage with a guarantee of at least £27,500 during your second six.
-Pupils can expect to sit with one supervisor for the entirety of their pupillage – something which is very unusual.
+No5 Barristers’ Chambers takes on six to eight pupils per year across its locations and different practice groups.
+An award of £30,000 is made during the first six months of pupillage with a guarantee of at least £30,000 during your second six.
+Pupils can expect to sit with one supervisor for the entirety of their pupillage — something which is very unusual.
 During the first six, pupils will assist with tasks such as drafting opinions, whilst the second six will see pupils get on their feet, taking on their own cases.
 Throughout the 12 months training, pupils are “carefully monitored” to ensure progress, with supervisors preparing reports which provide feedback.
 Advocacy sessions and exercises are conducted throughout the year to help pupils gear up for the practising second six which involves “varied and challenging” work, often in county courts around the country.

 “The training is very specialised.
 While some people might miss the variety, it gives you the chance to spend 12 months focussed on your own specific area”, one former pupil tells us.
 Other tenants also speak highly of the training that they received during pupillage, especially the pastoral support.
 “Not only was the technical side of pupillage taken care of but they also created an environment for pupils to do well and thrive”, one tells us, adding: “I genuinely felt that everyone was rooting for me to succeed”.
 Support is on hand from junior members who act as mentors to pupils, and the set says all its heads and deputy heads of group and pupillage are fully trained as senior counsellors, showing that pastoral support and wellbeing is a top priority for the set.

 Those wishing to apply for pupillage at No5 should make their application through the set’s own application form.
 Prospective applicants should be ready to demonstrate intellectual ability, experience of law in practice, public speaking experience, written presentation ability, commitment/motivation, and interpersonal skills.
 The set will invite the highest-scoring candidates on the application form to a first-round interview, which focuses on the content of the application form.
-Those who impress will be invited to attend a one-day mini-pupillage before coming back for a second-round interview.
+Those who impress will be invited to an advocacy exercise, followed by a one-day mini-pupillage before coming back for a second-round interview.
 This interview is more extensive and includes a legal problem.

 Insider Scorecard